Wolverine971/9takes/src/blog/community/three-sided-die.md

  -->

-## Introduction

-Plato, Aristotle, Freud, and Pinker are all renowned for their insights into the human mind, but they differ significantly in their understanding of the human soul or psyche.
+Plato, Aristotle, Freud, and the modern psychologist Steven Pinker are all renowned for their insights into the human mind, but they differ significantly in their understanding of the human nature.
 This blog post will explore the theories of these influential thinkers and delve into the idea that perhaps, like a three-sided die, the human mind is more complex than simply being rational or irrational.
 We will consider the notion that people's beliefs and opinions may not always fall into binary categories like right or wrong, or good or bad, but instead, they are influenced by a myriad of factors that shape their unique perspectives.

+## The Foundations: Plato and Aristotle

+Plato, in his discourse on the human soul, proposed that it was composed of three parts: reason, spirit, and appetite.
+He attempted to connect these aspects to the classes in society, which may have been a misguided effort.
+His student, Aristotle, believed that the human soul was made up of two parts: the rational and the irrational.
+He saw the irrational part as responsible for desires and emotions, while the rational part was in charge of reasoning and deliberation.

 ## Sigmund Freud's Tripartite Model